lextm/jekyll-theme-chirpy/_posts/2006-4-27-ann-walkpace-update-1-is-out.md

 Now the version number is 5.0.1.1018.

-See the manual History section for what’s new.
+See the manual History section for what's new.

 Download: